florinpatrascu/bolt_sips/README.md

 end
 ```

-#### 2. Verify you have the dependencies required for building the [etls] TCP/TLS layer:
+#### 2. Verify you have the dependencies required for building the [etls](https://github.com/kzemek/etls) TCP/TLS layer:

-`Bolt.Sips` is using [etls], for encrypted communications. [etls] is a NIF-based implementation of the whole TLS stack, built on top of [Asio] and [BoringSSL].
+`Bolt.Sips` is using [etls](https://github.com/kzemek/etls), for encrypted communications. [etls](https://github.com/kzemek/etls) is a NIF-based implementation of the whole TLS stack, built on top of [Asio](http://think-async.com/) and [BoringSSL](https://boringssl.googlesource.com/boringssl).
 It manages its own native threads to asynchronously handle socket operations.

-To successfully compile [etls], you will need the following:
+To successfully compile [etls](https://github.com/kzemek/etls), you will need the following:

 - cmake >= 3.1.0
 - erlang >= 17.0